sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7000 - advanced-methods/2500 - draft-paragraph.md

 TODOs before publish:

-- include link to this method from Types paragraph section
+- wait to hear back from Horacio RE paragraph type w this method. if we decide it should be compatible, include link to this method from Types paragraph section

 - include notes in Document Range abt differences

 [**Parameters**](doc:document-range#parameters)
 [**Examples**](doc:document-range#examples)